By Karen Darlow

 - Brassica oleracea (Ornamental cabbage) – good for winter baskets

-2. Grow edible plants in a hanging basket
+8. Grow edible plants for your hanging basket ideas

-There are no rules when it comes to hanging baskets.
-And there's no reason at all why you shouldn't plant edible crops at eye level.
-Strawberries, tomatoes, lettuce, herbs, all make great hanging basket choices, and will be decorative as well as tasty.
+There's no reason at all why you shouldn't plant edible crops at eye-level.
+Strawberries, tomatoes, lettuces and herbs all make great hanging basket choices, and will be decorative as well as tasty.

 Plant a selection of herbs in the sides of your hanging basket – using or making holes in the liner – then why not try planting radishes, beetroot or even short Chantenay carrots in the top of the basket?